snap-one/docs-driverworks-fundamentals/source/includes/15_composerpro_interface_into_the_sdk/_2-DYNAMICLISTPROPERTIES.md

 Note that there is no value displayed by default for the list called “Test Dynamic List No Default”.
 This is due to the omission of the \<default\> parameter.

-List content is delivered from the driver to ComposerPro by using the new UpdatePropertyList API.
+List content is delivered from the driver to ComposerPro by using the new [UpdatePropertyList ][1]API.
 The API may be called within OnDriverInit.
 For example:

 ```lua
 function OnDriverInit()